mmFlux: Crowd Flow Analytics with Commodity mmWave MIMO Radar: Introduction and Related Work

-\textbf{To capture a broad set of crowd behavior, we consider two categories of crowd dynamics in this paper.} Specifically, we refer to crowds which have dominant flow patterns that can be well-represented by a graph as \textbf{structured crowds}.
+In this paper, we push the boundaries of mmWave-based crowd analytics by presenting mmFlux: a novel method to extract high-level motion patterns for large crowds \textbf{using a single commodity mmWave radar board}, validated through 21 experiments involving crowds of up to 20 people.
+To capture a broad set of crowd behavior, we consider two categories of crowd dynamics in this paper.
+Specifically, we refer to crowds which have dominant flow patterns that can be well-represented by a graph as \textbf{structured crowds}.
 We further consider crowds that are not structured as such, but still exhibit emerging flow behaviors, which we refer to as \textbf{diffuse crowds}.
 See Fig.~\ref{fig:sample_crowds} for a few samples and Fig.~\ref{fig:different_topologies} for a comprehensive list of considered crowd dynamics.\footnote{We assume that the underlying flow structure/behavior is time-invariant, whenever there is a flow.} We next summarize our key contributions.

 \textbf{Statement of Contributions:}